what you can do

-Stringed instruments need at least 50% relative humidity to maintain their adjustments and integrity.
-Use a Dampit to make sure that sudden changes in humidity don’t crack your instrument or cause it to go out of adjustment.
-The Dampit should be remoistened daily, whenever the heat is on in your house and especially during the winter months.
+Stringed instruments need at least 30% (40% is better) relative humidity to maintain their adjustments and integrity.
+Use a Dampit to make sure sudden changes in humidity don’t crack your instrument or cause it to go out of adjustment.
+The Dampit should be re-moistened daily, whenever the heat is on in your house and especially during the winter months.
 Case-mounted humidifiers are not a substitute for a Dampit.
 Additionally, we recommend the use of steam vaporizers in the music room for added protection during the dry season.

 Rosin dust should be removed immediately after each playing.
 Use a Potter’s microfiber cleaning cloth to wipe down the strings and the body of your instrument after every playing session.
 Periodic polishing with Potter’s Violin Polish will help maintain the luster.
 DO NOT USE ALCOHOL.
 Alcohol is a solvent and can damage the varnish.

 A fresh hank of bow hair can be expected to last for just 120 playing hours.
 This means your bow should be rehaired once every six months if you play 1/2 an hour a day, five days a week.
 Loosen the bow when not in use.
 Keep polish and fingers away from the bow hair.